tomsWebConsulting/twcsl/Browser/Cart Has Items Inactive Window Tab Title Change/README.md

 ### Synopsis

-When the cart has items and the window/tab becomes inactive flip between the standard Squarespace page title and a custom one.
+When the cart has items and the browser window/tab becomes inactive flip between the standard Squarespace page title and a custom one.

 ### Version